Would You Create Mischief?

 The cost of an invisible cloak will be too expensive for the average consumer in the beginning.
 But over time the price will decline.
 Perhaps the pills, liquids, chips, lotions, or gels will have more appeal.
 To budget conscious consumers seeking invisibility.

 New Security Industry Innovations

 The development of special eyewear and goggles allowing law enforcement and civilians to view invisible people will emerge.
 Along with innovative commercial and residential security systems.
 With built-in sensory detectors that monitor body heat and heart impulses.

 Undoubtedly, the development of resourceful apparatuses that include sophisticated Global Positioning Systems to assist law enforcement in curtailing invisible criminal activities will break through.

 What if you have a preference for invisibility and your mate doesn’t?
-Such conflicting viewpoints can severely impact a relationship.
+Or your friends prefer invisibility and you don't?
+Conflicting preferences regarding invisibility can severely impact relationships.

 An even larger question looms as to how families will manage the crisis.
-When some members prefer invisibility while others do not.
+When some members prefer invisibility while others don't.

 ARE YOU WILLING TO BECOME INVISIBLE FOR 24 HOURS?